Agent-Fitz/CracklePop/readme.md

 # CracklePop.jl

 A minimal version of the CracklePop function written in the Julia language.

-CracklePop: Prints "CracklePop" if a number is divisible by 3 and by 5;
+* prints "CracklePop" if a number is divisible by 3 and by 5;
-prints "Crackle" if it is divisible by 3 and not 5; prints "Pop" if it is divisible by 5 and not 3; prints the number itself if it is divisible by neither.
+* prints "Crackle" if it is divisible by 3 and not 5;
+* prints "Pop" if it is divisible by 5 and not 3;
+* prints the number itself if it is divisible by neither.

 ## Getting Started